 Brigitte de Vet, Jean-Charles Uyttenhove, Luc Vanbecelaere, Paolo Senes, François Gillet, Guus Keder, Emmanuèle Attout, Sophie Lammerant

 Interested in participating?
-For the next year 2016-17, or 2017-18 or simply to attend an information session about the program, get in touch with us:
+For the next year 2018 or simply to attend an information session about the program, get in touch with us:

 President Belgian Chapter: